Scanning Color Negative Film

 For the purpose of scanning, the orange-ish base color of the film is a uniform tint that can be canceled out by simply white balancing.
 The base color of an unexposed negative does not represent black, it is only the darkest value the film can record.
 It is also not necessarily neutral gray and may have a color tint.

-Because the orange tint can cause under exposure to the camera’s blue channel, depending on the dynamic range of your camera it may be necessary to compensate with a blue lens filter (like 80b).
+Because the orange tint can cause under exposure to the camera’s blue channel, depending on the dynamic range of your camera it may be necessary to compensate with a blue lens filter.

 Limitations of Digital Scanning

 The only true, ‘ground truth’ way to produce a positive image from a negative is to print it onto photo-chemical paper in a darkroom.
-Every other method is an approximate interpretation, photo paper itself is an interpretation in a way.
+Every other method is an subjective interpretation.
+Choices made when scanning will all affect how the negative is interpreted.
 Every different camera sensor + backlight + camera calibration + color space combination will have its own unique characteristics.

 I believe that the scanning process can define the look of an image as much if not more than the choice of film.
 I think that many “film looks” are more a product of film labs or poor quality scans than any color science engineered by Kodak or Fuji.